 Our standard employment agreement permits us to terminate the executive's employment for cause, at any time, without notice or remuneration, for certain acts of the executive, including but not limited to a conviction or plea of guilty to a felony, negligence or dishonesty to our detriment and failure to perform agreed duties after a reasonable opportunity to cure the failure.
 An executive may terminate his employment upon one month's written notice if there is a material reduction in his authority, duties and responsibilities or if there is a material reduction in his annual salary before the next annual salary review.
 Furthermore, we may terminate the executive's employment at any time without cause by giving one month's advance written notice to the executive officer.
 If we terminate the executive's employment without cause, the executive will be entitled to a termination payment of up to three months of his or her then base salary, depending on the length of such executive's employment with us.
-Specifically, the executive will receive salary continuation for: (i) one month following a termination effective prior to the first anniversary of the effective date of the employment agreement; (ii) two months following a termination effective prior to or any time after the third anniversary of the effective date.
+Specifically, the executive will receive salary continuation for: (i) one month following a termination effective prior to the first anniversary of the effective date of the employment agreement; (ii) two months following a termination effective prior to the second anniversary of the effective date; and (iii) three months following a termination effective prior to or any time after the third anniversary of the effective date.
 The employment agreements provide that the executive will not participate in any severance plan, policy, or program of the Company.